Rita Orji: Early life and education

 In 2012, Orji presented at the Parliament of Canada, where she spoke about health promotion and disease prevention.
 She was awarded a Vanier scholarship from the Natural Sciences and Engineering Research Council.
 Orji earned her PhD at University of Saskatchewan in 2014.
 She was the first woman from her town of 50,000 people to earn a PhD.
 She joined McGill University as a postdoctoral fellow, where she worked on technological interventions that can effect behavioural change.

 Career

 Orji joined the Games Institute at the University of Waterloo as a Banting Fellow in 2016.
 She is interested in persuasive technology and how to design technologies that can promote health and wellness and technologies for promoting social and public goods.
 Orji joined the Faculty of Computer Science at Dalhousie University as an assistant professor in 2017.
 She designs interactive systems and persuasive technologies, particularly to benefit under-served populations.
 She has studied how culture and age influence the efficacy of persuasive technologies.
 She analysed how reward, competition, social comparison and social learning differ between men and women in collectivist and individualist cultures, finding that in collectivist cultures, men are more susceptible to reward and competition.

+In February 2026, Orji was appointed by the United Nations General Assembly to the Independent International Scientific Panel on Artificial Intelligence, serving a three-year term.
+The Panel was established by General Assembly resolution in August 2025 under the Global Digital Compact as the first global scientific body dedicated to AI, tasked with producing annual evidence-based scientific assessments of AI's opportunities, risks, and societal impacts.
+The 40 panel members were selected from more than 2,600 applicants across over 140 countries, following independent review by the International Telecommunication Union, the UN Office for Digital and Emerging Technologies, and UNESCO.

+Orji was the only Nigerian appointed to the panel and one of only two Canadians, alongside Turing Award recipient Yoshua Bengio.
+Her appointment reflected her expertise in human-centred, equitable, and responsible AI, and her research on how AI systems influence human behaviour across diverse cultural contexts.